top of page

 to follow us on Facebook

 The Cheetah Project started on February 1st 2021 at Ol Pejeta Conservancy in Kenya with initial scouting and trap camera setup.
-It will extend until the end of 2022.
-In July and August team members from thirteen different countries will conduct a census, identification, naming, and recording behavior.
-Team members are from the following countries:
+Today, the project has moved on to three conservancies - Loisaba, Mugie, and Suyian.
+Team members from thirteen different countries participate in a scientific role in identifying cheetahs, naming them, documenting behavior patterns, and defining territory.

 156539009_1546518032205636_6271197895307